Modeling the long term dynamics of pre-vaccination pertussis: results

 The second step is to determine for each model the level of seasonality that corresponds to the data set.
 We estimate the value of the amplitude of the seasonal forcing $\beta_1$ as the value for which the amplitude of the annual deterministic peak in the power spectrum of incidence times series averaged over $10^3$ different simulation runs is equal to the amplitude of the annual peak in the spectrum computed from the data.

 Using the values of $N$ and of $\beta_1$ determined in this way, we produce from the stochastic models time series mimicking the London or Ontario data sets, and average their power spectra over $10^3$ simulation runs.
 The power spectra from simulation [dashed red (black) lines] and the spectra computed from the data sets [black solid lines] are shown in Fig. \ref{figconc}.
-For the SIRSI (respectively, SIR, SIRWS) model these average power spectra have stochastic multiannual peaks with similar (respectively, similar, larger) amplitude than those of the data sets power spectra.
+The power spectra obtained with the SIR model have stochastic multiannual peaks with amplitudes that are similar, though on average larger, than those of the data sets power spectra.
+For the SIRWS extension, the average amplitude of the stochastic peak is even larger, while the SIRSI extension gives a better agreement with this feature of the data with respect to the SIR model.

-The results of Fig. \ref{figconc} suggest that the SIRSI model is the one that best reproduces the stochastic properties of both data sets.
+The results of Fig. \ref{figconc} thus suggest that the SIRSI model is the one that best reproduces the stochastic properties of both data sets.
 However, as shown by the four examples plotted in the figure for each case (dashed gray lines), the poor statistics of the short term samplings translates into a considerable variability in the power spectra computed from each time series.
 The two historical data records considered here illustrate the principle that the incidence power spectra can be used to discriminate the three variants of the model, but a final conclusion on their performance would require the analysis of longer time series.